 👉 Last-touch attribution: Pinpoint which campaigns convert the most leads to opportunities.

 Each method is effective at evaluating performance against KPIs, but no one interaction accounts for the sum of marketing activities that influence revenue.

 A lead could have anywhere from 5 to 50 interactions with your company on their journey.
 Limiting your analysis to a single or handful of interactions means the vast majority of your activities have impacts that you’re not even measuring—and if you don’t measure it, you won’t optimize it.

+What is multi-touch attribution?
 Multi-touch attribution assigns credit to multiple touchpoints along the customer journey.
 It allows for a more nuanced understanding of how different touchpoints contribute to a conversion.